Hydra9268/Optimizely-Remodal/README.md

-## Optimizely A/B Test Adjustments for AJAX Modal, Step 1
+## Optimizely A/B Test Adjustments for AJAX Modal

 #### Purpose